Casket letters: The copy letters

 Four translated copies were preserved by the descendants of William Cecil.
 The copies do not reproduce signatures or dates, and they contain endorsements made by the copyist that indicate how the letters were to be used against Queen Mary.
 Versions of some of the letters and sonnets were printed in George Buchanan's polemic Detectio Mariæ Reginæ and Detectioun, and reprinted by James Anderson in 1727.
 Walter Goodall, in 1754, printed parallel English, French, and Latin versions without the clerk's endorsements.
+Goodall believed the letters were forgeries, partly because he thought the original letters had been written in the Scots language and Mary usually wrote in French.

 The 18th-century historian William Robertson pointed out that the Scottish edition of Buchanan's Detectioun appears to preserve the original French opening lines of the letters introducing their translations, while the complete French texts seem to be merely translations from printed Latin or English copies.
+Robertson argued that if the letters were forged, they had to have been composed after the "Book of Articles", and not in earlier months as Goodall suggested.

 Four other copy letters and other copy documents were preserved in the English state papers and the Cotton Collection.
 These were printed in the Calendar of State Papers, Scotland, Volume 2.